HariKiranJonnadula/Event-Management-System/README.md

 ---

 ## 🙏 Credits
-Developed as a college MERN stack project by [Your Name].
+Developed as a college MERN stack project.

 ---